-The following table sets forth the expenses payable by the Registrant expected to be incurred in connection with the issuance and distribution of Common Stock being registered hereby (other than underwriting discounts and commissions), in connection with this offering.
-All amounts shown are estimates except for the U.S. Securities and Exchange Commission (SEC) registration fee, the FINRA filing fee and the Nasdaq Capital Market initial listing fee.
+The following table sets forth the expenses payable by the Registrant expected to be incurred in connection with the issuance and distribution of Common Stock being registered hereby (other than underwriting discounts and commissions).
+All of such expenses are estimates, except for the Securities and Exchange Commission (SEC) registration fee.